-CoolSculpting is based upon solid science.
-Carefully chilling tissue kills just the fat cells.
-Skin, nerve and other tissues are unharmed.
-The medical term for this process is cryolipolysis.
-Cryolipolysis is safely performed with CoolSculpting®, a patented1 medical device.
+The medical term for killing fat cells with cold is cryolipolysis.
+Cryolipolysis is safely performed with CoolSculpting®, a patented medical device.

-CoolSculpting was cleared in Canada and Europe in 2009.
+The CoolSculpting procedure was cleared in Canada and Europe in 2009.
 It received FDA clearance as a class 2 medical device in 2010.
-At the time of this post, there have been over 4 million treatments performed.
-This makes CoolSculpting the world's most popular noninvasive fat reduction procedure.
+At the time of this post, there have been over 5 million treatments performed, making CoolSculpting the world's most popular noninvasive fat reduction procedure.

 It started with a Popsicle